Every AFOQT Subtest Strategy You Need to Know

 Self-Description Inventory: Authentic Responses

 This 45-minute section with 240 questions is a personality assessment.
 Unlike other subtests, there are no right or wrong answers.
-The assessment measures traits associated with successful pilots.

 Approach